-The state of Arizona, with a population near 6,595,778, is located on the U.S./Mexican border, making it a hotspot for drug-trafficking and available illicit drugs.
-Sadly, many Arizona residents are now addicted and need drug rehab.
-For the help you need, call American Addiction Centers today at 877-417-6237.
+Addiction Treatment Arizona – The state of Arizona, with a population near 6,595,778, has a boundary on the U.S./Mexican border, making it a hotspot for drug-trafficking and available illicit drugs.
+Sadly, many Arizona residents suffer from addiction and need drug rehab.
+For the help you need, call American Addiction Centers today at 877-640-1943.

-The choice for addicts is between Arizona drug rehab, or a life destroyed.
+The choice for addicts in Arizona is between drug rehab, or a life destroyed.

-Whether you’ve been struggling with substance abuse for 6 months or 60 years, the time is now to enter drug rehab in Arizona.
-Arizona prisons and hospital beds are filled with addicts who put off seeking drug rehab until it was too late.
+Whether you’ve been struggling with substance abuse for 6 months or 60 years, the time is now to enter drug rehab.

 Prescription drug abuse is one of the fastest-growing addiction problems in Arizona.
 Many addicts began taking the drugs for legitimate health reasons under doctor’s orders, and over time became hooked.
 According to the U.S. Drug Enforcement Administration, more than 50% of new client admissions at Phoenix methadone clinics can be attributed to prescription drugs, some of which are most frequently abused in Arizona are Vicodin (hydrocodone), Lortab, Percocet and OxyContin.
 All four of these drugs are opiate pain relievers, a drug family that includes heroin.